SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 ~~~~~~~~~~~~~~

 In order to select picks, the pick selection mode must be entered.
 Then dragging
-a box (rubberband) around the picks in question will add them to the "cart".
+a box (rubber band) around the picks in question will add them to the "cart".
 The "cart" refers to the list of picks of the manual associated widget used to
 attempt to locate an origin.
+Simply dragging a box will remove all previously
+selected picks.
+Further options are:

+* :kbd:`Shift + drag`: Add selected picks while keeping the previous selection.
+* :kbd:`Ctrl + drag`: Remove selected picks while keeping the previous selection.

-If at least one pick has been added to the cart the manual associator will
+If at least one pick has been added to the cart, the manual associator will
 open as a dock widget.

 .. note::